-- i) knowledge of the underlying concepts and principles associated with Communication, and an ability to evaluate and interpret these within the context of Communication; - ii) an ability to present, evaluate, and interpret qualitative and quantitative data, to develop lines of argument and make sound judgements in accordance with basic theories and concepts of Communication. - Typically, holders of the qualification will be able to: - a) evaluate the appropriateness of different approaches to solving problems related to Communication; - b) communicate the results of their study/work accurately and reliably, and with structured and coherent arguments;
+- i) knowledge of the underlying concepts and principles associated with Communication, and an ability to evaluate and interpret these within the context of Communication; - ii) an ability to present, evaluate, and interpret qualitative and quantitative data, to develop lines of argument and make sound judgements in accordance with basic theories and concepts of Communication.

-c) undertake further training and develop new skills within a structured and managed environment; and will have:

-d) qualities and transferable skills necessary for employment requiring the exercise of some personal responsibility.
+- a) evaluate the appropriateness of different approaches to solving problems related to Communication; - b) communicate the results of their study/work accurately and reliably, and with structured and coherent arguments; - c) undertake further training and develop new skills within a structured and managed environment; and will have: - d) qualities and transferable skills necessary for employment requiring the exercise of some personal responsibility.